needle-mirror/com.unity.sentis/Documentation~/upgrade-guide.md

-# Upgrade from Sentis 1.1 to Sentis 1.2
+# Upgrade from Sentis 1.1 or 1.2 to Sentis 1.3

-To upgrade from Sentis 1.1 to Sentis 1.2, do the following:
+To upgrade from Sentis 1.1 or 1.2 to Sentis 1.3, do the following:

 - Reimport models that were previously imported in an earlier version of Sentis.